Apply for General Operating Support Grants

 Apply Through the Online Portal

 When the application cycle opens, submit your grant request via the Hutton Parker Foundation’s online grantee portal.
 New applicants must create an account, while returning applicants can log in to access saved applications.
 Be sure to submit only the required forms in PDF format, as incomplete or incorrect submissions will not be considered.
+The financials submitted MUST be submitted in our format, which can be found in our Google Folder.

 Two Grant Cycles

-Therefore, grants in 2025 will range from a minimum of $5,000 to a maximum of $15,000 and not to exceed 10% of an applicant’s annual operating budget.
+Therefore, grants in 2026 will range from a minimum of $5,000 to a maximum of $15,000 and not to exceed 10% of an applicant’s annual operating budget.

 Each cycle will consist of a 5-day Open Application Period followed by an approximately 60-day Review & Evaluation Period.
 See Cycle I and Cycle II details below.